Aspher0/BypassEmote/README.md

 # FAQ

 **Q**: Is this safe to use?<br/>
 **A**: With Emote Swap, yes.
-The emote your character plays is one you own and the game plays it itself, so there is nothing to notice, which is exactly what [issue #7](https://github.com/Aspher0/BypassEmote/issues/7) was about.<br/>
+The emote your character plays is one you own and the game plays it itself, so there is nothing the server may notice, which is exactly what [issue #7](https://github.com/Aspher0/BypassEmote/issues/7) was about.<br/>
 With Direct Play, safe mode keeps you to the states where nothing has ever been seen to go wrong, and I do everything in my power to minimize any possible risk, but if you want to be certain, use Emote Swap.

 **Q**: Do I need Penumbra?<br/>